shubik/prometheus_deprecated/README.md

 *   Implemented clean up of unused model instances at a set interval
 *   Added `PASSWORD` data type.
 For this type, `toForm()` generates `<input type="password">` tag.
 This type validates as `STRING`.
+*   Fixed MongoDB store `find()` bug that prevented from using queries.
+Now JSON string queries are parsed to objects.

 ### v.0.1.5